 This bill introduces several key provisions aimed at enhancing the experience of youth operators transitioning to adult driver's licenses, improving communication regarding workers' compensation payments, and recognizing the contributions of service dogs.
-Specifically, it allows the division of motor vehicles to issue a temporary traditional driver's license to youth operators who are within 30 days of turning 21, ensuring they can drive legally until their new license is issued.
-The bill also mandates that employers providing supplemental pay to employees on workers' compensation must notify them with detailed information about their payments, including anticipated financial adjustments and withholding costs, within 30 days of the injury and subsequently every 30 days.
+Specifically, it allows the division of motor vehicles to issue temporary traditional driver's licenses to youth operators who are within 30 days of turning 21, ensuring they can drive legally until their new license is issued.
+The bill also mandates that employers providing supplemental pay to employees on workers' compensation must notify them with detailed breakdowns of payments, anticipated financial adjustments, and payment options within 30 days of the injury, with ongoing notifications every 30 days thereafter.

-Additionally, the bill designates the third week in September as New Hampshire Service Dog Week, encouraging observance through appropriate ceremonies and activities to honor the significant role service dogs play in enhancing the lives of individuals with disabilities.
-The legal language amended includes the insertion of new paragraphs in RSA 263:10 and RSA 281-A:40, which outline the temporary licensing process and the requirements for employers regarding payment notifications, respectively.
-The effective dates for the various sections of the bill are staggered, with some provisions taking effect as early as July 1, 2025, while others will be effective 60 days after passage.
+Additionally, the bill designates the third week of September as New Hampshire Service Dog Week, encouraging observance through appropriate ceremonies and activities to honor the significant role service dogs play in enhancing the lives of individuals with disabilities.
+The legal language amended includes the insertion of new paragraphs in RSA 263:10 and RSA 281-A:40, while the effective dates for the various sections of the act are staggered, with some provisions taking effect as early as July 1, 2025, and others 60 days post-passage.
+The fiscal impact of the bill is minimal, with an estimated one-time cost of $48,000 in FY 2026 for system modifications needed by the Department of Safety.

 As Amended by the Senate: 263:10, 281-A:40